drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L09/slides.md

 ## Categorical Data | Feature Hashing

-Compress categorical features into hash vectors -- in other words, this method reduces the dimensionality of the feature space.
+Feature hashing reduces the dimensionality of the feature space.
 Hashing is using a function that maps categorical values to fixed-length vectors.

 Compared to one-hot encoding, feature hashing is more memory-efficient and can handle high-dimensional data.
 It is typically used when some categories are unknown ahead of time, or when the number of categories is very large.